Amy Guth, Yak Channel co-founder

 James VanOsdol is an award-winning journalist and celebrated media figure in Chicago.
 He launched his first podcast in 2006, just as podcasting was gathering steam.

 More recently, he hosted an award-nominated music interview podcast for The Steve Dahl Network (2012-2014), and currently hosts a interview podcast in his car (“Car Con Carne”).

-By day, he’s the Vice President for the Audio Lab division of Rivet Radio.
-His daily work focuses on how to make podcasts more listenable, engaging and shareable.
+As Vice President for the Audio Lab division of Rivet Radio, his daily work focused on how to make podcasts more listenable, engaging and shareable.

-He’s worked behind-the-mic and behind-the-scenes at a handful of notable Chicago radio stations, including WKQX, WLUP, WGN, WXRT and WZZN.
-He currently hosts WKQX’s local music show (DEMO 312) and does fill-in at the LOOP.
+He’s worked behind-the-mic and behind-the-scenes at other notable Chicago radio stations, including Q101, WGN, WXRT and WZZN.